How To Pack Clothes For Moving & Other Hacks For Packing Clothing

 - Be extra careful with delicate and expensive clothing.
 You might want to bring these with you in the car, packed securely in their own boxes.
 These items include silks, chiffons, needlework, lace, sequins, wedding dresses, and anything with attachments and jewels.

 - Don't pack jewelry with clothing.
 It can get lost quite easily in this manner.

 Get Help From the Best: Let College HUNKS Hauling Junk & Moving, Move You

 Like other major life stressors, moving requires a helping hand to make everything easier.
 The team at College HUNKS Hauling Junk & Moving is always happy to lend heart and muscle to help you pack, move, and settle down at your new home.

-Check us out for all your moving needs and tell us how our Honest, Uniformed, Nice, Knowledgeable, and Service-oriented team members can make your moving stress-free and fun.
+Let us help with all of your moving needs, and tell us how our Honest, Uniformed, Nice, Knowledgeable, and Service-oriented team members can make your moving stress-free and fun.